-Objective Criteria NO15 Comment Housing 1 + Development of the site would deliver a net increase in homes.
-Economy 2 - The site currently comprises leisure and limited industrial facilities which provide some employment opportunities.
-Development of the site would result in a net loss of employment capacity under a fully residential scheme.
-Education and skills 3 + The site is within 1km of an existing primary school.
-Education and skins 4 + The site is within 2km of an existing secondary school.
-Health 5 + The site is within 1km of an existing GP surgery.

-Objective Criteria NO15 Comment 6 - Development of the sites would result in a loss of existing open space although the extent of this loss is not known at this stage.
+Objective Criteria 02NO Comment Housing 1 + Development of the site would deliver a net increase in homes.
+Economy 2 0 Development of the site would result in no net change to employment capacity.
+3 + The site is within 1km of an existing primary school.
+Education and skills 4 + The site is within 2km of an existing secondary school.
+5 + The site is within 1km of an existing GP surgery.
+Health 6 - Development of the site would result in substantial loss of existing open space.
 Offsetting or other measures may be necessary to address this loss.
 7a + The site is within 1.5km of a health facility.
-7b - The existing specialist leisure facility would be lost through redevelopment.
-While there are no equivalent facilities nearby, there are other leisure facilities in the area including the West London Golf Course on the opposite (north) side of Sharvel Lane.
-The loss of the shooting facility is unlikely to have a significant impact on overall access to leisure facilities for the local community.
-Commontivity 8 0 The PTAL for the site is between 2 and 3.
+7b + The site is within 1.5km of a leisure facility.

+Objective Criteria 0SNO Comment Connectivity 8 0 The PTAL for the site is between 2 and 3.
 Connectivity 9 + The site is located within 1km of active travel routes.
-Air quality and noise 10 0 The site is partially located within an area which exceeds either of the following limits: $PM10\ 30\mu g/m^3$, $NO_2\ 30\mu g/m^3$.
+Air quality and noise 10 0 The site is partially located within an area which exceeds either of the following limits: PM10 30μg/m3, NO2 30μg/m3.
 Sensitive uses may not be suitable without mitigation.
-11 - Average noise levels of the site are at or above 55db.
+11 - Average road and rail noise levels of the site are at or above 55db.
 Sensitive uses may not be suitable without mitigation.
-Resources 12 + The site is on land that is recorded as contaminated, and development provides an opportunity for remediation.
-Heritage and townscape 13 + The site contains a heritage asset, the Moated site at Down Barns Farm, a Scheduled Monument.
-Although the asset is at risk of negative effects from the development of the site, the asset is on the Heritage at Risk Register and development of the site also provides an opportunity to improve its condition and to enhance the setting of the asset through sensitive design.
-The site is within 500m of further assets but does not currently impact the setting of these assets due to their distance and the density of the townscape between sites and assets; assuming that development is of similar or appropriate massing, it is therefore likely that potential negative effects from the development of the sites could be mitigated.
-D. I I 14 - Development of the site would result in a loss of existing open space which could impact habitat connectivity, although the extent of this loss is not known at this stage.
-Although mitigation may be implemented, dependent on site design there may still be a residual impact on habitat connectivity.
+Resources 12 0 The site is on previously developed land.
+Heritage and townscape 13 - The site is within 500m of heritage assets but does not currently impact the setting of these assets due to their distance and the density of the townscape between site and assets.
+Assuming that development is of appropriate massing, it is likely that potential negative effects on heritage from the development of the site could be mitigated.
+However, parks are often a beneficial townscape feature and loss of this space for residential development may have negative impacts.
+Die die ersite en d 14 0 Development of the site would result in a loss of existing open space which could impact habitat connectivity, although the extent of this loss is not known at this stage.
+Mitigation may be implemented, dependent on site design and therefore may offer the potential for habitat connectivity to nearby green spaces such as Belvue Park and the Northolt and Greenford Country Park.
 Biodiversity and green infrastructure 15 - Development of the site could result in the loss of existing areas of moderate or high ecological value and where this occurs substantial mitigation is likely to be required.
-16 - The site is partially located within an ecologically designated SINC and development would lead to a loss of open space within the site.
-Water resources 17 - The site is located within Flood Zone 2 or 3.

-Objective Criteria NO15 Comment 18 - Development of the site would result in the loss of existing open space and therefore has the potential to result in increased flood risk.
-19 The site is not within an area of groundwater vulnerability.
+16 The site is not located within an ecologically designated site.
+17 - The site contains areas within Flood Zone 3a (Surface Water).
+It is likely that this could be mitigated as part of any new development.
+Water resources 18 - Development of the site could result in the loss of existing open space and therefore has the potential to result in increased flood risk.
+19 + The site is not within an area of groundwater vulnerability.

-5.7 Northolt Driving Range (NO06)
+5.3 Northolt Driving Range (04NO)